mwvgroup/pwv_kpno/rst_source/for_developers.rst

 * Extend the atmospheric models to include a wider wavelength range.
 * Write a function to automatically download / delete new package data as necessary when preparing to push a new package version.
+* An upper limit could be imposed on the number of significant figures returned by each function.

 **Note:** The **pwv_kpno** package depends on atmospheric models parsed by `create_atm_model.py`.
 These models only consider the effects of precipitable